purpleidea/flabbergast/flabbergast-manual.md

 ### Lookup

-A period-separated list of identifiers forms a free variable to be resolved by inside-out lookup; this is called contextual lookup.
+A period-separated list of identifiers forms a free variable to be resolved by contextual lookup; this is called contextual lookup.

     a : 5
     b : {